 - How do this show’s ratings compare to other network TV shows?

-- Check out this list of already cancelled and ending shows.
+- Check out our lists of already cancelled and ended TV shows.

 What do you think?
-Do you hope Midnight, Texas will be renewed for a second season?
-How would you feel if NBC cancelled this TV series, instead?
+Are you glad that Midnight, Texas has been renewed for a second season?
+How would you have felt if NBC had cancelled this TV series, instead?